srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 * [JavaScript](https://www.w3schools.com/js/) - Develop forms to capture user inputs, later these forms can be imported to cognos dashboards.

+* [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

+* [IBM Cloud Object Storage](https://console.bluemix.net/catalog/services/cloud-object-storage): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
+This code pattern uses Cloud Object Storage.

 * [d3js](https://d3js.org/) - Develop charts like pie, bar, or some fancy charts sunburst etc which can later be imported to cognos application.

 * Cognos (version 11.0.11) BI server - On Prim version of Cognos.